 - Infections: These are caused by bacteria, viruses, and other organisms.

 - Hypophosphatemia: This is a condition where there are insufficient phosphates in the blood.
-This can occur in cats with diabetes.

 - Bone marrow diseases: Anemia can also be caused by bone marrow diseases.
 One common example is leukemia, as demonstrated in this study in the Journal of the National Cancer Institute.